ILLIXR/proclamation/README.md

 licensed CC-BY-4.0.

 This project is [REUSE-compliant](https://reuse.software) (version 3.0 of the REUSE specification).
-You can use that project's tools to work with copyright and licenses of files in this project.
+You can use that project's tools to work with the copyright and license notices of files in this project.

 [Apache-2.0]: http://www.apache.org/licenses/LICENSE-2.0
 [CC0]: https://creativecommons.org/publicdomain/zero/1.0/